Paul Budde

 After their accession to the duchy the Dukes of Brabant pledged to adhere to the text in the document by making a ceremonial entry into the main cities of Brabant.

-In the midst of the Eighty Years’ War in the Low Countries, a book was repeatedly published (the 1578 edition safely from the city Cologne, outside the territory) with the Latin title Laetus introitus, with the view of reminding the Spanish King and ruler of amongst other territories the Spanish Netherland, Philip II and his military commanders of the constitutional restraints of the Blijde Inkomst.
+In the midst of the Eighty Years’ War in the Low Countries, a book was repeatedly published (the 1578 edition safely from the city Cologne, outside the territory) with the Latin title Laetus introitus, with the view of reminding the Spanish King and ruler of among other territories the Spanish Netherlands, Philip II and his military commanders of the constitutional restraints of the Blijde Inkomst.
 This also gave heart to the insurgents in Brabant.

 The Joyous Entry was officially declared null and void when the Revolutionary French forces took possession of the Austrian Netherlands in 1794.
 A formal city visit of the Belgian monarchy is still referred to as a “Joyous Entry”, a reminder of the Brabant tradition of the rule of law.